loiccoyle/rofi-cuff/README.md

 ```
 $ rofi-cuff -h
-Use "-" to pipe read the json Jackett response from stdin.
+Use "-" to read the json Jackett response from stdin e.g.:

+$ cuff search big buck bunny | rofi-cuff -

-Otherwise, rofi-cuff passes any provided options to the main cuff command.
+Otherwise, rofi-cuff passes any provided options to the main cuff command:

 Query the Jackett search API from the command line.